Academic Catalogs

 Demonstration of Critical Thinking

-Quizzes, Midterm, and Final M/C evaluate students understanding of course concepts.
-Midterm and Final Exam essay questions that evaluate students ability to formulate solutions to accounting scenarios.
+Quizzes, Midterm, and Final M/C evaluate student's understanding of course concepts.
+Midterm and Final Exam essay questions that evaluate students' ability to formulate solutions to accounting scenarios.
 A written analysis/project related to text material/concepts and/or skills demonstration.

 Required Writing, Problem Solving, Skills Demonstration